robtandy/datafusion-distributed-experiment/README.md

 # Example

-There's an example about how this looks like in [tests/localhost.rs](./tests/localhost.rs)
+There's an example about what this looks like in [tests/localhost.rs](./tests/localhost.rs)